quipucords/quipucords/docs/source/man.rst

 * Working with scans:

-  ``qpc scan show --id=X``
+  ``qpc scan show --id=1``

+* Generating reports:

+  ``qpc report summary --id 1 --csv --output-file=~/scan_result.csv``

 The following sections describe these commands, their subcommands, and their options in more detail.
+They also describe additional tasks that are not highlighted in the previous list of major workflow tasks.

 Server Authentication
 ---------------------